 This is a loan borrowed by the parent on behalf of the student.
 The parent is the borrower and is solely responsible for repaying the loan.
 The loan repayment obligations cannot be transferred to the student.
 The student has no obligation, legal or otherwise, to repay the loan.

 Not Required to Borrow

-You are not required to borrow a Federal Direct Parent PLUS loan and/or may borrow less than the amount offered.
+You are not required to borrow a Federal Direct Parent PLUS loan, and/or you may borrow less than the amount offered.
 You can also decide to cancel a loan and have funds returned to the lender.
-You will be required to repay any student account balance when a disbursed Parent PLUS loan is canceled.
+You will be required to repay any student account balance when a disbursed Federal Direct Parent PLUS loan is canceled.

 Parents Must Have Guest Access

 Your student needs to assign Guest Access to the parent(s) who will apply for the Federal Direct Parent PLUS Loan.
 For financial aid purposes, the parent(s) must be given the following level of access in the Financial Info section: View All, Make Payments, Parent PLUS Loan.
 For instructions, click here.

 Revised July 1, of each year by the U.S. Department of Education